nishant37/java_snippet/java_snippet/Readme.md

 Stack_Operation.java: Given two sequences pushed and popped with distinct values, return true if and only if this could have been the result of a sequence of push and pop operations on an initially empty stack.
 Input: pushed = [1,2,3,4,5], popped = [4,5,3,2,1]
 Output: true

+ThreeSumClosest.java: 3Sum Closest
+ Given an array nums of n integers and an integer target, find three integers in nums such that the sum is closest to target.
+ Return the sum of the three integers.